Despite two linear algebra classes, my knowledge consisted of “Matrices, determinants, eigen something something”.

 Terminology, Determinants, and Eigenstuff

 Words have technical categories to describe their use (nouns, verbs, adjectives).
 Matrices can be similarly subdivided.

 Descriptions like “upper-triangular”, “symmetric”, “diagonal” are the shape of the matrix, and influence their transformations.

 The determinant is the “size” of the output transformation.
 If the input was a unit vector (representing area or volume of 1), the determinant is the size of the transformed area or volume.
 A determinant of 0 means matrix is “destructive” and cannot be reversed (similar to multiplying by zero: information was lost).

-The eigenvector and eigenvalue are the “axes” of the transformation.
+The eigenvector and eigenvalue represent the “axes” of the transformation.

-An “eigenvector” is the input that doesn’t change direction after going through the matrix (it points “along the axis”).
+An “eigenvector” is an input that doesn’t change direction when it’s run through the matrix (it points “along the axis”).
 And although the direction doesn’t change, the size might.
 The eigenvalue is the amount the eigenvector is scaled up or down when going through the matrix.

 Matrices As Inputs